loftwah/aws-lab-java/infrastructure/terraform/stacks/development/README.md

 # Development stacks

 Each subdirectory is an independently runnable Terraform stack with its own backend key in the shared S3 bucket.
-Apply stacks in a sensible order (e.g. `core-networking` before `compute-ecs`).
+Apply stacks in a sensible order (e.g. `core-networking` before `compute-ecs`, `database`, `cicd`).

 ```
 cd infrastructure/terraform/stacks/development/core-networking